revolunet/revolunet.github.io/source/_posts/2013-07-23-angularjs-tips-n-tricks-2.markdown

 ### Access an element scope from outside

-This is useful for debugging: in your Chrome console, hightlight a node in the Elements tab, then, in the console, to check its scope :
+This is useful for debugging: in your Chrome console, highlight a node in the Elements tab, then, in the console, to check its scope :

 ```js
 angular.element($0).scope();